epiforecasts/covid-rt-estimates/README.md

 4. Run `Rscript R/run-region-updates.R`.

    Adding `--help` will show documentation and the command options.
-This can run all or some regions and subregions, control logging and exclude unstable regions.
+This can run all or some regions and subregions, control logging, exclude unstable regions and set the maximum execution time for each set of analysis.

    Note: Currently regions are all country level but the region/subregion pattern could be reused on any level of parent/child geographic dataset.

+   A timing log will be output and updated in runtimes.csv

 ## Development environment